rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 ### Problem Statement

 The primary motivation for this exercise is to identify how much money could have been saved if we have a model that can identify the loan defaults appropriately.
 Similarly, we can also cross check how close our model resemebles that of Lending Club because we are also provided with the data for _Decline Loans_.

+It is a supervised classifiation problem where we are trying detect if the borrower defaults on repaying the loan given the historical data provided to us.
+We will make use of close to 200,000 data examples which will use to train and peform in-time sampling and out of time sampling.

 For the purpose of this exercise, we will focus on two questions: